you think of the Corn Refiners Association website (sweetsuprise.com)

 is natural and nearly identical to table sugar?

-This public relations campaigns are of little surprise.
+This public relations campaign are of little surprise.
 You

-can imagine what is at stake for this organization if consumer
+can imagine what is at stake for this organization if consumers'

 demand for HFCS continues to decrease.
 Although FDA policy does